rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 If you check your *.env* file, you will see the `DATABASE_URL` environment variable isn't there.
 But you should see that it is set as Heroku environment variable with `heroku config:get DATABASE_URL`.
 Once your application is live on Heroku, your environment variables are merged with Heroku's environment variables, which is why the `DATABASE_URL` isn't applied for your local development environment.

 Another environment variable used in the *src/index.js* file is called *SECRET* for your authentication strategy.
-If you haven't included an *.env* file in your project's version control (see .gitignore), you need to set the `SECRET` for your production code in Heroku using `heroku config:set SECRET mysecret`.
+If you haven't included an *.env* file in your project's version control (see .gitignore), you need to set the `SECRET` for your production code in Heroku using `heroku config:set SECRET=wr3r23fwfwefwekwself.2456342.dawqdq`.
+The secret is just made up and you can choose your own custom string for it.

 Also, consider the application's port in the *src/index.js* file.
 Heroku adds its own `PORT` environment variable, and you should use the port from an environment variable as a fallback.